-8 Best Parks in NYC (Besides Central Park)
+The 8 Best Parks in NYC (Besides Central Park)

-Here in New York, it doesn’t take a lot for vegetation to be official, all around New York you will see small triangles of grass labeled as an official city park.
-New Yorkers take whatever nature we have very seriously, and as a result, hidden throughout the metropolis of the city are a number of wonderful park spaces.
+Here in New York, it doesn’t take a lot for vegetation to be official.
+All around NYC, you’ll see small triangles of grass labeled as an official city park.
+New Yorkers take whatever nature we have very seriously, and as a result, hidden throughout the metropolis are a number of wonderful park spaces.

 1. Prospect Park